 The original Flash Flood! was developed in 2015.
-The 3D environment was built using the popular gaming engine UNITY-3D.
-The before and after flood scenes were constructed from the Digital Elevation Models (DEMs) using the data described in Section 2.2, each converted into a point cloud.
-A sample of each point cloud was extracted, converted to a mesh, and imported into UNITY-3D.
-The scenes were populated using textured renders and 3D objects (known as assets), with the scene being more heavily populated with trees than in real life to help blur edges and create a more interesting 3D environment for participants to explore.
+The 3-D environment was built using the popular gaming engine Unity 3D.
+The flood scenes before and after were constructed from the digital elevation models (DEMs) using the data described in Sect.
+2.2, with each converted into a point cloud.
+A sample of each point cloud was extracted, converted to a mesh, and imported into Unity 3D.
+The scenes were populated using textured renders and 3-D objects (known as assets), with the scene being more heavily populated with trees than in real life to help blur edges and create a more interesting 3-D environment for participants to explore.